MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-sharepoint-online.md

 ## Handling errors

-By default, the SharePoint Online indexer stops as soon as it encounters a document with an unsupported content type (for example, an image).
+By default, the SharePoint and OneDrive indexer stops as soon as it encounters a document with an unsupported content type (for example, an image).
 You can use the `excludedFileNameExtensions` parameter to skip certain content types.
 However, you might need to index documents without knowing all the possible content types in advance.
 To continue indexing when an unsupported content type is encountered, set the `failOnUnsupportedContentType` configuration parameter to false:

 ```http
 PUT https://[service name].search.windows.net/indexers/[indexer name]?api-version=2024-05-01-preview